-The authoring tool is an upcoming version of STACK that facilitates the implemeninteractivity dynamization multimodality adaptive feedback randomization focussing on flexibility and activity in mathematical thinking focussing on variance in mathematical thinking
+The authoring tool is an upcoming version of STACK that facilitates the implemendynamization

 The didactic concept will take up the necessary didactic reflections that are initiated by the specific affordances of GeoGebra (interactivity dynamization, multimodality) and STACK (adaptive feedback, randomization).
 It will provide guidelines with concise information for digital tasks design with a sound didactic basis.